Immune Boosting Chicken Soup

 Serve in large bowls and sip slowly.
 Enjoy.

-Vegetarians can use vegetable stock in place of chicken stock and my lane kluski or silken tofu in place of the chicken.
+Vegetarians can use vegetable stock in place of chicken stock and use my lane kluski or organic silken tofu in place of the chicken to boost protein.

 For lane kluski (polish for egg noodles) beat 2 eggs and pour in a thin stream over the simmering stock for the best egg noodles you’ll ever eat.